 Funding will not be cut or clawed back.
 Funding will continue to arrive while closed.
 This will be a huge relief to all early childhood service providers, staff, and families.
 It will ensure the sustainability of services and ability to re-open when we come through this.

-WHAT THE ECE SECTOR THINKS
+PRIOR TO LOCKDOWN - WHAT THE ECE SECTOR THINKS

 The results of the Early Childhood Sector are now available.
 Go to: Survey Reveals Covid-19 risks cannot be well managed in Early Childhood Education The announcement to close is what the ECE sector thinks will be best.
 The sacrifice now will save making a bigger sacrifice later and potentially being closed for months.
 Online learning or providing distance education for children, as the survey showed, is not considered appropriate for under-5s.
 Ability for staff to work remotely, without children, was considered to be largely a ridiculous recommendation, apart from providing an opportunity to do admin and professional written work at home.